remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/tls/index.md

 # TLS

-Transport Layer Security

-Previously known as SSL (Secure Sockets Layer)
+Transport Layer Security, SSL (Secure Sockets Layer)

 TLS _typically_ operates on top of TCP.
 It relies on the Chain of Trust infrastructure.

-This protocol provides
+This protocol provides:

 - **Privacy** — data is encrypted
 - **Data integrity** — verifying data is not tampered with before reaching its intended recipient